kassded/android_device_tv_ln/README.md

-# Android device tree for TCL
+# Android device tree for ln

 ```
 #